StCroixTourism.com...It's about all things St. Croix...

 9. Can I access the internet on St. Croix?

 Yes!
-Most hotels and many villas and condos offer internet connections.
-There are also several internet cafes on the island.
+Most hotels and villa and condo rentals offer internet connections.
+There are also several internet cafes and many restaurants and businesses no offer connection on the island.
 BroadbandVI also offers WiFi connections in many areas of the island.

 10. What airport do we fly into?

-You will fly into Henry E. Rholsen International Airport (airport code: STX).
-The airport is newly expanded and renovated with very modern facilities.
-It's recently extended runway can safely accommodate very large aircraft.
+Henry E. Rohlsen International Airport (airport code: STX).
+The airport was enlarged and renovated with modern facilities.
+It has a runway that is long enough to safely handle very large aircraft.
+Click here for some airport information.

 Back to top of page